EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

   (*u*, *v*), we can get the new minimal spanning tree.
 - Otherwise, the minimal spanning tree remains the same.

+#### 23.2 The algorithms of Kruskal and Prim

+##### 23.2-1

+> Kruskal’s algorithm can return different spanning trees for the same input graph *G*, depending on how it breaks ties
+> when the edges are sorted into order.
+Show that for each minimum spanning tree *T* of *G*, there is a way to sort the
+> edges of *G* in Kruskal’s algorithm so that the algorithm returns *T*.

+Make sure that in each chunk of edges of the same weight, edges in *T* comes before edges not in *T*.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: